 The director will be an extraordinary faculty member with both teaching and administrative duties.
 The director will have a 2-2 teaching load.
 The director will be a scientist with a Master degree in forensic chemistry with field training and experience, and with an active research program.
 The Director and other Chemistry faculty will develop co-curricular programs and other systemic links with the Criminal Justice Program in the Social Sciences.
 The Director of Forensic Sciences will expand links with the Orleans and Jefferson parish crime labs.
 Closer links with the New Orleans Police will be established.
 The Director will interact with faculty in Biological Sciences to coordinate effective use and support of cell and molecular biology facilities, as well as development of new courses (e.g., DNA technology Lab) taught or team-taught with Biological Sciences faculty.
+Done

-- Hire a faculty member with joint appointment in Biology and Chemistry to develop the DNA technology segment of the Forensic program and to contribute to enhancing Biotechnology training in the Biology program. - By 2011, the Forensic Science Program will be nationally accredited. - Faculty development activities.
-For example, faculty will attend N.S.F. sponrsored summer training programs in forensic analytical chemistry.

-• More internships will be created for crime laboratories in the region.
+- Hire a faculty member with joint appointment in Biology and Chemistry to develop the DNA technology segment of the Forensic program and to contribute to enhancing Biotechnology training in the Biology program.
+Not completed; still a goal? - By 2011, the Forensic Science Program will be nationally accredited.
+To be completed 2011-2012 - Faculty development activities.
+For example, faculty will attend N.S.F. sponresored summer training programs in forensic analytical chemistry.
+Status? - More internships will be created for crime laboratories in the region.
+Ongoing